 I have interviewed three real estate agents regarding the sale of my mother’s home.
 Last October an appraiser valued the home at $1,400,000.
 The real estate agents I interviewed have suggested listing the home at: $995,000, $1,050,000 and $1,200,000.
-Why do you think there is such a discrepancy among them and why do you think all of them are so much lower than the appraisal?
+Why do you think there are different listing price recommendations.
+There is such a discrepancy among them and why do you think all of them are so much lower than the appraisal?

-Without knowing more about your mother’s home, it is difficult to answer your question.
+Without knowing more about your mother’s home, it is difficult to exactly explain the different listing price recommendations.

-As far as the $1,200,000 value, I am seeing a trend of homes being overpriced and then after a period of time being reduced.
+As far as the $1,200,000 value, I am often find listings are overpriced and then after a period of time reduced.
 Each of the agents you interviewed should have provided you with a detailed analysis including comparables.
 Review the comparables with each of the agents.